 And much more…

 - A Year of Hope.
 As we enter the second year of A Sense of Hope, we have much to be proud of.
 Our newest video highlights our accomplishments to

 date, while providing insight into the difficulties of living life without smell.

 - Anosmia CME.
 Monell scientists teamed with physicians at Thomas Jefferson University for a panel discussion on anosmia.
 The panel focused on increasing awareness and knowledge about the frequency and causes of anosmia, the lack of available treatments, and new targeted research at Monell and Jefferson.

 - Nasal Airflow Research.
 Monell research focuses on technology to predict success of targeted surgery to reverse smell loss by removing nasal blockages.

 Perspective: Full Circle (Gary K. Beauchamp); Finding My Way (Robert F. Margolskee)

-Click here to subscribe to The Monell Connection.
+Click here to subscribe to receive updates, including the Monell Connection.